Injured by Malpractice in Nevada? We Can Help!

 Pain and suffering, inconvenience, physical impairment, disfigurement and other non-pecuniary damages are collectively known as "non-economic damages” defined.3 Nevada law imposes damage caps at $350,000.

 Punitive damages differ from other types of damages in that they are not intended to compensate the victim for actual harm.
-Punitive damages are intend to punish the wrongdoer in egregious cases and serve as a disincentive to others who might otherwise behave the same way.
+Punitive damages are intended to punish the wrongdoer in egregious cases and serve as a disincentive to others who might otherwise behave the same way.

 Punitive damages are awarded in Nevada only in cases in which fraud, malice, or oppression are proved to a clear and convincing standard.
 In Nevada, punitive damages are generally limited to: